Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: More forecasts

 \subsection{Constraints from other signatures}

 A violation of the EP can also lead to an enhanced growth of structure.
-In particular, in the fifth force model of Ref.~\cite{Bottaro:2023wkd}, it was shown that even for a single tracer competitive constraints on $\epsilon$ can be obtained through an enhanced linear growth factor (specifically, Ref.~\cite{Bottaro:2023wkd} considers a model with a large fraction of self-interacting dark matter where this is true).
+In particular, in the fifth force model of B24, it was shown that even for a single tracer competitive constraints on $\epsilon$ can be obtained through an enhanced linear growth factor (specifically, B24 considers a model with a large fraction of self-interacting dark matter where this is true).

 Here we impose a tracer-scale independent growth modification $D_G(z,\epsilon)=D_G(z)(1+\alpha\epsilon)+\mathcal{O}(\epsilon^2)$, where $D_G$ is the growth function in $\Lambda-$CDM, and $\alpha$ is some expansion parameter capturing the modification of growth (that we keep fixed, see Appendix \ref{app:bottaro}).
 Effectively, this can be absorbed inside the linear bias $b_{1X} \rightarrow \tilde{b}_{1X}= b_{1X}D_G(z)(1+\alpha\epsilon)$.
-This is reflected in modification of large scale power spectra, see Eqs.~\eqref{eq:forecast_autorspec}, \eqref{eq:forecast_crossspec}, and \eqref{eq:forecast_crossgspec}.\footnote{Note that when we build the quadratic estimator, we have an inverse variance filtering step: in this we assume fiducial $\Lambda$-CDM cosmology, with $\epsilon=0$.} We use the $\alpha$ as obtained from the enhanced log-term in Ref.~\cite{Bottaro:2023wkd}.
+This is reflected in modification of large scale power spectra, see Eqs.~\eqref{eq:forecast_autorspec}, \eqref{eq:forecast_crossspec}, and \eqref{eq:forecast_crossgspec}.\footnote{Note that when we build the quadratic estimator, we have an inverse variance filtering step: in this we assume fiducial $\Lambda$-CDM cosmology, with $\epsilon=0$.} We use the $\alpha$ as obtained from the enhanced log-term in B24.

 In case a model does not predict this, one can alternatively look at potential $\epsilon$ signatures in the growth $C^\mrm{G}_{AB}$ and tidal $C^\mrm{T}_{AB}$ bias responses, in addition to the $1/K$ anti-symmetric shift bias.
 We implement this by considering $b_{\epsilon,\alpha X} \neq 0, \alpha \in \{\mrm{G},\mrm{S},\mrm{T}\}$.